-The Fusion Festival will be held at Lismore campus on Wednesday 29 August 2018 with the festival program commencing around 11:45am and concluding at approximately 2:00pm.
+The 2019 Fusion Festival is being held at Lismore campus on Wednesday 28 August 2019 with the festival program commencing around 11:30am and concluding at approximately 1:30pm.

-Festival-goers will be able to taste free samples of cuisines from around the world!
-The menu includes pastas, tarts and slices, spring rolls and curry puffs, dahl, vegetarian curry, sushi, bush-tucker desserts, Dutch pancakes and an Aussie BBQ.
+Festival-goers are able to taste free samples of cuisines from around the world!
+The menu includes tarts and slices, spring rolls and curry puffs, dahl, vegetarian curry, sushi, bush-tucker desserts, Kimchi and an Aussie BBQ.

 Monkey Monkey Shake Shake